Drexel-UHC/covid_inequities_project/Vaccination/totals/README.md

 ## byZCTA_bchc.csv

-This file contains cumulative rates of confirmed cases, tests, testing positivity, hospitalizations, and deaths for each city by ZCTA where data was available.
+This file contains cumulative vaccination rates for each city by ZCTA where data was available.
 The columns include:

 | Columns       | Description                                                                                                                                                                                   |
 | ------------- | --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |